Kirsten D. Sikkelee

 As CEO since 2009, she leads a YWCA association that also offers 9 Youth Learning Centers, serving over 300 children daily with free, literacy-based out-of-school programming.
 YWCA Central Carolinas also offers an award-winning co-ed fitness center and racial justice programs for the community.

 Kirsten holds a B.A. in Religion from Davidson College, a certificate in Nonprofit Management from Duke University, served as founding board member of the Charlotte Lesbian & Gay Fund, past chair of the United Way Council of Agency Executives and past president of the Homeless Services Network.
-Kirsten currently serves on the Board of Visitors for Davidson College and the Advisory Council of Renaissance West Community Initiative.
+Kirsten currently serves on the Board of Visitors for Davidson College.

 Kirsten is known as a creative and collaborative leader.
 She and her team are committed to fostering lasting, positive changes with people living on the margins.
 She lives in Charlotte’s historic Plaza-Midwood neighborhood with her husband, jazz musician Paul Walker, and her cat, Mabel.